Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.46 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.48).

-- Tigers pitchers combine to rank 12th in baseball in home runs surrendered (165 total, 1.2 per game).
+- Tigers pitchers combine to rank 12th in baseball in home runs given up (166 total, 1.2 per game).

-- Olson makes the start for the Tigers, his 15th of the season.
-He is 3-6 with a 4.65 ERA and 79 strikeouts in 79 1/3 innings pitched.
+- Skubal makes the start for the Tigers, his 12th of the season.
+He is 4-3 with a 3.77 ERA and 66 strikeouts in 57 1/3 innings pitched.

-- The right-hander last pitched on Saturday against the Chicago White Sox, when he went seven scoreless innings while giving up four hits.
+- The lefty last pitched on Sunday against the Chicago White Sox, when he threw seven innings, allowing two earned runs while giving up five hits.

-- In 17 games this season, the 24-year-old has a 4.65 ERA and 9 strikeouts per nine innings, while giving up a batting average of .235 to opposing batters.
+- The 26-year-old has a 3.77 ERA and 10.4 strikeouts per nine innings across 11 games this season, while allowing a batting average of .229 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.